MatthewDlr/Digital-Awareness/README.md

 The build artifacts will be stored in the `dist/` directory.

 ## Contributing
+⭐ Star us, it motivates us a lot!

 ### Issues
 If you find a bug or have a feature request, please open an issue on the [issues tracker](https://github.com/MatthewDlr/Digital-Awareness/issues).